 Calvary Chapel Midigo

 Calvary Chapel Midigo is now the home church of over 200 believers, some of whom have come out of the Muslim faith.
 Adjacent to the church is a thriving hospital, a nursery, and primary school.
-Dr. Juventine and his wife, Dr. Elizabeth, oversee the work of the hospital and the school, and Dr. Juventine is the senior pastor of the church.
+Dr. Juventine and his wife, Dr. Elizabeth, have relocated to Soroti to plant a new church there as well as a medical facility.
+Currently, Pastor Charles Jjagwe and his wife, Levenia, oversee the work of the hospital and the school, and Charles is the senior pastor of the church.

 The vision of Calvary Chapel Midigo is to raise up a generation of men and women living for Christ, ministering to one another, until the whole community is affected with the gospel of Jesus Christ.